sheriedearie/phase-3-movies/README.md

 Deliverables use the notation `#` for instance methods, and `.` for class methods.

-Remember: Active Record give your classes access to a lot of methods already!
+Remember: Active Record give your classes access to a lot of built-in methods!
 Keep in mind what methods Active Record gives you access to on each of your classes when you're approaching the deliverables below.

-TODO: decide if it's worth mentioning the methods Active Record already gives?

 ### Migrations

-Before creating your `Role` class, you will need to create a migration for the `roles` table.
+Before working on the rest of the deliverables, you will need to create a migration for the `roles` table.

 - A `Role` belongs to a `Movie`, and a `Role` also belongs to an `Actor`.
 In your migration, create any columns your `roles` table will need to establish these relationships.
 - The `roles` table should also have:
   - A `salary` column that stores an integer.
   - A `character_name` column that stores a string.

-After creating your migration, create your `Role` class.
-Then use the `seeds.rb` file to create instances of your `Role` class so you can test your code.
+After creating your migration, use the `seeds.rb` file to create instances of your `Role` class so you can test your code.

 **Once you've set up your `Role` class**, work on building out the following deliverables.
 Use Active Record association macros and Active Record query methods where appropriate.